Managing sets in a namespace

 asadm -e "enable; asinfo -v 'set-config:context=namespace;id=test;set=demo;enable-index=false' "

-There is a limit on the total number of sets in a namespace (in server 6 and earlier, this limit was 1023; in server 7, this limit is 4095).
-Deleting a set metadata (to reclaim space from this limit) requires durably deleting all the data in the set and cold restarting the node.
-See the following How to clear up set names when they exceed the limit for details.
+The total number of sets in a namespace is limited to 1023 in Database 6.0 and earlier, and 4095 in Database 7.
+Deleting a set metadata to reclaim space from this limit requires durably deleting all the data in the set and cold restarting the node.
+See How to clear up set names when they exceed the limit for details.

 To truncate a set, use either of the following commands.